After a federal plan fell through, residents are targeting riverbank erosion

-Now, at least eight Mendenhall Valley homeowners who live on Meander Way are seeking erosion control solutions, including the installation of riprap.
+Now, at least eight Mendenhall Valley homeowners who live on Meander Way are seeking erosion control solutions, including the installation of riprap, which features netting and rocks.
 The riverbank erosion has worsened in recent years, in part due to glacial flooding from the Mendenhall Glacier.
 These floods began in 2011, as a large depression in the Mendenhall Glacier known as Suicide Basin filled with rain and meltwater and released the water into Mendenhall Lake and Mendenhall River.
 It is happened every year since then, sometimes coming multiple times in a year, according to The Juneau Empire.
 Some residents are willing to pay up to $50,000 to protect the shoreline near their home.

 “The mood is, we’ve got to get it done,” said Nico Bus, a resident who recently had riprap installed for $25,000.
 “Whoever feels the urgency is trying to go through the loops.
 The big question is, what will the estimate be from the contractor to do the work?”